 If you’re a big cocktail drinker, consider adding this to your collection.
 In that case, you may also want to add a bar spoon, which is simply a long spoon that’s designed for stirring cocktails.
 I’m hoping to get a few for our wet bar!

 Once I start getting really fancy with my cocktail-making, I think I’ll also add a conical cocktail sieve to make sure my drinks are extra smooth.

 A muddler is another great tool for the cocktail maker!

 A lot of these items are small and simple, and if I was shopping from someone else’s registry, I would put them together into a bar gift basket for something fun to open that’s useful to boot.
 A muddler is most commonly used to break down and mix herbs and fruit into a cocktail.

 Did I mention mojitos already?
-So many mojitos in my future!
+There are so many mojitos in my future!
 Our new house will have a huge balcony that we’re hoping to spend plenty of time out on during the summer, so we’re thinking an ice bucket may be in order to keep our white wines chilled… but that’s it for me for now.

 About Chelsea Miller

 Chelsea Miller, born and raised in Portland, Oregon, graduated from the University of Oregon where she discovered both her love of football and cooking great food.
 She's the founder of the food blog "A Duck's Oven" and began writing for Foodal in 2014.